RonenNess/GeonBit.UI/README.md

 **GeonBit.UI** is the UI / HUD system of the *GeonBit* engine, exported as an independent MonoGame extension under the MIT license.

-It provide all the basic UI elements required to make a game / editor UI, and comes with few built-in UI skins compatible for commercial projects.
+It provide all the basic UI elements required to make a game / editor UI, and comes with few built-in UI skins compatible with commercial projects.

-To see a GeonBit.UI demo, check out this YouTube video:
+To see a GeonBit.UI demo, check out this YouTube video (very old version):

 [![GeonBit.UI Demo](http://img.youtube.com/vi/sSs_RqgUaBA/0.jpg)](http://www.youtube.com/watch?v=sSs_RqgUaBA "GeonBit.UI Demo")

+Or download the git and run the `GeonBit.UI.Examples` project.

 ## Key Features